VOX SOLID STATE PUBLIC ADDRESS (PA) EQUIPMENT

 It is worth noting however that the power sections were still based around the 2N3055 transistor, a real workhorse in the solid state world.
 Two reasonable good schematics are posted below.

-Trays took the same form as those used in the solid state guitar amps - the Conqueror, Defiant and Supreme - a single spring with Sontone phono cartridges as transducers.
+Trays took the same form as those used in the solid state guitar amps - the Conqueror, Defiant and Supreme - a single spring with Sonotone phono cartridges as transducers.
 The schematic for the PAR100SS is OS/214.
 Reverb was never provided for the PA50SS.

 Schematics